The Ultimate Guide to Functional Trainers

 Now, you don’t just want to get the first functional trainer you see when you search Amazon.
 There are some characteristics you’ll want to look for when buying your very own all-in-one gym.

-Sturdy Pull-up Bar: No matter what, your functional trainer starts at the top.
-And by that, we mean the pull-up bar.
+- Sturdy Pull-up Bar: No matter what, your functional trainer starts at the top.
+And by that, we mean the pull-up bar (or chin up bar).
 Within a year or two, you’ll probably be adding weight to your own body and repping out pull-ups.
 Therefore, you need a trainer with a decent weight capacity.
 Most product descriptions will tell you how much the machine can handle.

 Grab yourself a functional trainer, get to work, progress continuously, and you’ll see the difference.
 Happy lifting!